 NSF Regional Alliances for Persons with Disabilities in STEM Education

-- prepare students through transition workshops, summer programs, online mentoring, peer support, internships, etc., and
+- prepare students through transition workshops, summer programs, online mentoring, peer support, internships, etc.

 - improve accessibility and acceptance in courses, employment, technology, programs, etc.